 3.3.
-Reporting in accordance with Section 273 Paragraph 2 UGB
+Reporting in accordance with Section 273 Paragraph 2

-During our audit we did not note any facts which indicate there could be substantial doubt about the Organisation's ability to continue as a going concern, or which might indicate a material offence of the Organisation's legal representative or its employees against Austrian law or the Organisation's statutes.
+During our audit we did not note any facts which indicate that there could be substantial doubt about the Organisation's ability to continue as a going concern, nor indicate a material deterioration of the Organisation's performance.
+Neither did we note any indications of noncompliance with Austrian law or the Organisation's statutes.
 We did not note any material weaknesses in the internal controls over the financial reporting process.